What kinds of spiders can you find in the United States?

 - Females are bright-colored and have a hard shell-like abdomen.

 - Six spines stand out from their body.

 - Males are much smaller and are not brightly colored.
 In addition, the spines are not as prominent.

 Many people don’t even realize these are spiders!
-Their hard body with spikes sticking out makes them incredibly unique for spiders that live in the United States.
+Their hard body with spikes sticking out makes them unique for spiders living in the United States.

 Spinybacked Orb Weaver Spider Range Map